takara-ai/Website/env/content/open source/learn/what-is-a-neural-network/index.md

 > **Quote:** "Neural networks are at the heart of modern AI, driving innovation and solving complex problems across industries."

+## How Takara.ai Uses Neural Networks

+At Takara.ai, we leverage neural networks in many different ways, these are a few short examples:

+- **Deep Learning Frameworks**: We utilize frameworks like PyTorch and TensorFlow to develop and deploy neural network models.
+- **Computer Vision for Document Processing**: Our models handle tasks like real-time classification and document processing.
+- **Custom Models**: We build custom neural network models for our clients or fine-tune existing ones to meet specific needs.
+For example, enhancing the performance of an OCR model for specific document types.
+- **Large Language Models (LLMs)**: We deploy both proprietary and open-source LLMs, which are large-scale neural networks, to deliver exceptional user experiences.

+Without neural networks, our company could not exist.

 ## Conclusion

 Neural networks are powerful tools that mimic the human brain's ability to learn and process information.
 They are integral to the progress of AI and ML, offering solutions to some of the most challenging problems in various sectors.

+## What's next?

+Now you've learned what Neural Networks are, why not learn how to use LLM's more effectively using our [Prompt Engineering Guides](/open-source/prompt-engineering/).